manideep1108/synboost/README.md

 - The branch `fishyscapes_package` includes the code as a package specifically made for Fishyscapes submission.
 In ther to get the class for the detector simply `from test_fishy_torch import AnomalyDetector`.

-- The branch 'pytorch_lightning' included the code for the full framework using pytorch lightning.
+- The branch 'pytorch_lightning' includes the code for the full framework using pytorch lightning.